 OR you can opt for something a little less expensive and just as delicious like Prosecco.
 Prosecco is sparkling wine and you can normally pick up a bottle for around $10-$15 dollars.

 No. Make this recipe just before you plan to serve, otherwise the bubbles from the champagne will go flat.
 You can, however, chill all of the ingredients in advance.

 Line the rim of your glass with sugar for a frosted effect that is fancy and perfect at parties.
 I originally thought this would be good for the kid glasses but the all of the adults felt left out and ended up adding it to theirs.
 Just dip a glass in a bowl of clean water followed by the sugar.
 In two seconds you get an almost frost like edge that’s gorgeous.

 Cranberry Champagne cocktail

-Fill a glass with ice or a hand full of frozen cranberries.
+- Fill a glass with ice or a hand full of frozen cranberries, if using.